Ada-Developers-Academy/core-unit-1/what-is-software-development/what-is-software.md

 ### !end-callout

+## Operating Systems

+An **operating system** is software itself!
+Operating systems such as MacOS, Windows, etc. are collections of programs that facilitate communication between the

 ## Hello, World!

 A "Hello, World!" program is the name of a program whose responsibility is to print `Hello, World!`.